MaximePie/Service_tokyoyume_v2/README.md

 - [x] Remove articles from cart
 - [ ] Save Cart
 - [ ] Save a command
-- [ ] Prevent from sending an empty command
+- [ ] Prevent from sending an empty command - Back
 - [ ] Display the commands list
 - [ ] Cancel an ongoing command
 - [ ] Validate a command as served